FelSiq/antiderivative-solution-insertion-on-images/symbol-recognition/README.md

 ### Data balancing:
 The original dataset (data-original.zip) was highly unbalanced.
 For that matter, it is balanced before anything else.
 The strategy adopted combines both undersampling and oversampling techniques.

-First, the trimmed mean (cut-off of 10% in both extremes) of class sizes, T, is calculated.
+First, the mean of class sizes, T, is calculated.
 Then, a new dataset is created were every possible class have exactly T instances.

 Obviously, all classes that has more than T instances are undersampled (T instances are picked randomly and uniformly), and all classes which size is under T are oversampled (again, instances are chosen randomly and uniformly to be replicated).